 Freeing up boroughs always grants you a specialist of some kind, and without permadeath, you will never lose them.
 At most, they might get arrested or injured for an hour, but that’s it.
 The game feels designed for permadeath.

 If you care about these operatives and step into who they are, there is a lot of fun to be had.
 You can even get some information on them.
-Knowing that Chris was an ex BDSM model didn’t really help my playstyle, but hey, I knew about it!
+Knowing that Chris was an ex-BDSM model didn’t really help my playstyle, but hey, I knew about it!

 It’s more than just a bit of roleplaying though, the melee combat is kind of shallow.
 You just have some light attacks, a guard breaker, dodge, and counter-attack.
 The combat animations and stealth takedowns are super cool, but each character has a limited variety.
-If you only played one character, it would feel limited.
+If you only played one character, it would feel thin.
 But it’s really not.

 Chris body slammed people, my hitman choked people out with a fiber wire or pulled John Wick style gun executions.
 My doctor zapped guards with a deliberator while my Hypnotist put them to sleep.
 The variety is there, it’s up to you to utilize it.